Oxbian/Nmap4N00bs/README.md

     sudo apt-get install libgtk-3-0

 # Contributing to the project:
-All the contribution are welcome, just do a pull request and that's it.
+All the contributions are welcome, just do a pull request and that's it.

 # License:
-This project is under GNU GPL v3.0, check the `LICENSE.md` file for more informations.
+This project is under GNU GPL v3.0, check the `LICENSE.md` file for more information.